How to appreciate team members in order to be successful together?

 You know why we wanted to write this article?
 Because my team continually inspired me that I could write it, they appreciated my work and effort and thanks to that I constantly develop and it gives me great satisfaction that I can do more.
 I am proud that I have been working in this company and with such people.

-This is the first article that I wrote and I was considering the topic to discuss for a very long time.
-After giving it some thought and search for valuable knowledge supported by facts, I thought I’d write about valuing employees/team, because it will be authentic.
-Hence the idea to share my point of view with you that will help you better understand and take care of employee needs.
-I hope that you will introduce at least one of the motivation techniques to your companies, to reduce the rotation of staff and increase their self-esteem which in turn will allow them to develop on many levels.
-This is a good tip for employers, bosses, managers and all team managers.
+This is the first article I have written and I’ve been wondering for a long time about the subject I’m going to address.
+After thinking and searching for valuable factual knowledge for you, I thought I would write about appreciating the employees/team because it would be authentic.
+Hence the idea to share with you my point of view, which will help you better understand the needs of the employee and take care of them.
+I hope that you will implement at least one of the motivational techniques presented to your companies in order to reduce employee turnover and increase their self-esteem, which in turn will allow them to develop on many levels.
+This is a good guide for employers, bosses, managers and all the people who manage their teams.